ADELAIDE IS NAMED, IRONICALLY, AFTER THE QUEEN CONSORT of English king William IV.

 Their continuing discontent, even after the Great Reform Bill was passed dramatically in 1832, added to the push to form the new colony.

 Home-loving Adelaide accepted his illegitimate children as part of the family.
 Religious and prurient, she was the opposite of William who acted at his 1831 coronation in 1831 like a “character in a comic opera”.
-But Adelaide provided a happy home life for William and unsuccessfully tried to give him an heir, leaving the way for Victoria to take the throne.
+But Adelaide provided a happy home life for William, although unsuccessful in trying to give him an heir, leaving the way for Victoria to take the throne.

 Adelaide gained public sympathy for her moderating effect on William and her generosity towards charities.
 But the popular press negatively played up her German origins.